 |This book has remarkably good “quality control”.
 That is, you can generally believe what it says.||Textbooks in the general herd are riddled with errors and misconceptions.|

 I recommend that everyone who teaches introductory physics should read this book, and keep a copy in the classroom as a reference, for the use of teacher and students alike.

 Uncommonly good.
 The gold standard.
 Compared to other calculus texts, these books are full of surprises: sometimes more practical, sometimes more rigorously formal, and sometimes both at once.
-See reference 1.
+For a much more detailed review, see reference 1.

 ‘The” book on special relativity.
 Takes the geometric approach, which is far easier to understand than the older approach.
 Simple as well as profound.
 Intuitive as well as practical.

 A masterpiece.
 The “Track 1" sections are quite readable, even poetic in places.
 Some “Track 2" sections are quite advanced.
 Includes a modern, no-nonsense discussion of special relativity, which is the best I’ve seen anywhere.